syncfusion-content/maui-docs/MAUI/Range-Selector/basic-features.md

 documentation: ug
 ---

-# Basic features  in .NET MAUI Range Selector (SfRangeSelector, SfDateTimeRangeSelector)
+# Basic features  in .NET MAUI Range Selector (SfRangeSelector)

 This section explains about how to add the numeric and date range selector.